TepanD/CustomBatteryNotificationService/README.md

 ﻿# Custom Windows Battery Notifcation Service

 Custom made windows service.
-Provides notification for low battery and fully charged.
-Provides logging to Windows Event Log.
+Provides a notification for low battery and fully charged (notify at 94%).
+Provides logging to Windows Event Log. my inspo: nowhere, no one, just a pure frustration of wanting a notification for fully charged battery 🫠.
+Hence this quick custom notification service.

+## Some Details

+👉 .Net Framework 4.8
+👉 C# lang version 10

 ## Steps to install the servie